rebaxe/Tokenizer/readme.md

 You can then call the methods below on your Tokenizer-object.
 ## Public interface
 ### Methods
-`tokenize()`
-The method that analyzes the given string according to the given grammar.
-If the string contains characters that does not match the given grammar - an error will be thrown.

 `currentActiveToken`
 Returns the current active token.
 The last token is always END.